emqx/cloud-docs/en_US/deployments/acl_dedicated.md

 :::tip TIP

-- Access control uses a blacklist mode by default.
+- Access control uses a blacklist mode by default, ACL matching order is: All Users -> User/Client.
 The mode can be switched to whilelist via [ticket](../feature/tickets.md). <br/>
 - The combination of clientid/username + topic is unique, which means that only the latest record for the same clientid/username + topic is considered valid.

 :::